 Note

-The BY procedure is more conservative than BH but maintains FDR control even when p-values are positively dependent.
+The BY procedure is more conservative than BH within a batch.

 Batch FDR control under Positive Regression Dependency on a Subset (PRDS).